Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 • the CESG

 From 1996 to 2006, the lifetime contribution limit was $42,000 per beneficiary and the annual contribution limit was $4,000 per beneficiary.
 In 2007 or later, the annual contribution limit no longer applies and the lifetime RESP contribution limit is now $50,000 per beneficiary.
-This lifetime limit applies for all contributions made for a beneficiary across all RESPs in which he is a beneficiary.
+This lifetime limit applies for all contributions made for a beneficiary across all RESPs in which they are a beneficiary.

 Exceeding the $50,000 lifetime contribution limit per beneficiary could result in a penalty tax for the subscriber.
 This penalty is equal to 1% per month of the over‑contribution amount until subscribers withdraw the excess contributions.

-When subscribers withdraw RESP contributions to correct an over‑contribution and the plan contains the CESG or the SAGES, promoters must:
+When subscribers withdraw RESP contributions to correct an over‑contribution and the plan contains the CESG, promoters must:

 • submit a repayment transaction (400‑21)